epochsimate/polyai-models/intent_detection/README.md

 ```

 And an intent detector will be trained and you will be able to interact with it.
-You can change any hyperparameter either through the config.py file or through
+You can change any hyperparameter either through the `config.py` file or through the `--params_overrides` flag.
-`--params_overrides`

 ## Citations

 When using these models in your work, or the banking dataset please cite our paper, PAPER URL